thecrackofdawn/PE-Visualer/README.md

 So, i write this.

 ## How to use it?
-This tool can not generate format automatically, you have to build the format step by step or import an existing one build by others.
+This tool can not generate format automatically, you have to build the format step by step or import an existing one built by others.